Mohammad Nizamuddin Ahmed

-Mohammad Nizamuddin Ahmed (Note: (TAS), NBP, OSP, BCGM, ndc, psc, BN) (born 1 April 1960) is a retired four star admiral of the Bangladesh Navy and the antecedent chief of naval Staff.
-Nizam was also the former commander of Chittagong naval area and chairman of Chittagong Port Authority.
-He is the second four star officer of the navy after M. Farid Habib.
+Mohammad Nizamuddin Ahmed (Note: (TAS), NBP, OSP, BCGM, ndc, psc, BN) (born 1 April 1960) is a retired four-star admiral of the Bangladesh Navy and the antecedent chief of naval staff.
+Nizam was also the former commander of the Chittagong naval area and chairman of Chittagong Port Authority.
+He is the second four-star officer of the navy after M. Farid Habib.

 Early life and education

-Nizam was born in Madaripur of the then East Pakistan (now in Dhaka Division, Bangladesh) in 1960 to Mohammad Abdur Rashid, a secondary school teacher and Mohammad Fazilatunnesa Rashid who was a homemaker.
+Nizam was born in Madaripur in the then East Pakistan (now in Dhaka Division, Bangladesh) in 1960 to Mohammad Abdur Rashid, a secondary school teacher, and Mohammad Fazilatunnesa Rashid, who was a homemaker.

-Nizam finished secondary school from United Islamia Government High School in Madaripur and high school from Madaripur Government College.
-He enlisted to Bangladesh Naval Academy on 30 January 1979 and commissioned from the Marshal Tito Naval Academy in Yugoslavia on 1 August 1981 in executive branch.
+Nizam finished secondary school at United Islamia Government High School in Madaripur and high school at Madaripur Government College.
+He enlisted in the Bangladesh Naval Academy on 30 January 1979 and was commissioned from the Marshal Tito Naval Academy in Yugoslavia on 1 August 1981 in the executive branch.
 Nizam was a torpedo anti-submarine coordinating (TAS) officer.
-After joining the Navy, he obtained degree in Inter Forces Staff Course from France, United States and Canada and also a graduate of National Defence College and the Defence Services Command and Staff College.
+After joining the Navy, he obtained a degree in Inter Forces Staff Course from France, the United States, and Canada and is also a graduate of the National Defence College and the Defence Services Command and Staff College.

 Military career

-Nizam commanded two warships, one torpedo craft, one offshore vessel, three patrol crafts and the Chittagong naval area.
-He taught at the Training and Administration Ship School, Bangladesh Naval Academy and was the vice president of Inter Services Selection Board at Dhaka Cantonment.
-Nizam also served as director of personnel services at naval headquarters and director of operations at Bangladesh Coast Guard.
+Nizam commanded two warships, one torpedo craft, one offshore vessel, three patrol crafts, and the Chittagong naval area.
+He taught at the Training and Administration Ship School, Bangladesh Naval Academy, and was the vice president of the Inter Services Selection Board at Dhaka Cantonment.
+Nizam also served as director of personnel services at naval headquarters and director of operations at the Bangladesh Coast Guard.

 Nizam joined Chittagong Port Authority as chairman on 26 February 2012.
-During his tenure, he took initiatives to open the first Inland Container Terminal of Bangladesh at Port of Pangaon.
+During his tenure, he took initiatives to open the first Inland Container Terminal of Bangladesh at the port of Pangaon.
 He returned to naval headquarters in January 2016.
-Nizam was promoted to vice admiral and Inter-Services Public Relations announced Nizam's nomination to succeed admiral Farid Habib.
+Nizam was promoted to vice admiral, and Inter-Services Public Relations announced Nizam's nomination to succeed Admiral Farid Habib.
 Nizam began serving as the 15th chief of naval staff on 27 January 2016.
 He was promoted to admiral in March 2016.
 As the navy chief, Nizam was instrumental in the inauguration of the Port of Payra in Barisal Division on 13 August 2016.
-Nizam went to leave per retirement in January 2019 and was succeeded by then vice admiral Aurangzeb Chowdhury as the chief of naval staff.
+Nizam went to leave per retirement in January 2019 and was succeeded by then Vice Admiral Aurangzeb Chowdhury as the chief of naval staff.